dram1964/cloudarchitect/docs/devops/cloudinit.md

 ```

 Cloud-init log files are kept in `/var/log/cloud-init.log`, `/var/log/cloud-init-output.log`
 and `/run/cloud-init`.
+Search `/var/log/cloud-init.log` for `part-00` to find
+records related to user cloud-init script messages.

 Cloud-init configuration files are found in `/etc/cloud/cloud.cfg` and `/etc/cloud/cloud.cfg.d/*.cfg`.

 The `/var/lib/cloud/instance` directory points to the most recently used instance-id directory and
 contains the the data received from the datasources including user and vendor data.
+User scripts are found
+at `/var/lib/cloud/instance/scripts/`.
 It also contains
 a datasource file with information about the datasource used.
 You can also run the `cloud-id` command
 to find out which datasource is being used.